napari/napari-plugin-template/PROMPTS.md

 ## install_dependabot

-The default for this prompt is `"n"`.
+The default for this prompt is `"y"`.

 If you choose "y" for this prompt, then a [Dependabot](https://docs.github.com/en/code-security/dependabot) configuration file will be created at `.github/dependabot.yml`.